 9. Nikon/Canon/Sony 24-70mm f/2.8 DSLR lenses

 Each major brand has a 24-70mm f/2.8 lens, but these lenses are meant for professionals.
-They all cost between $1,500 and 2,000, and sometimes more.
-These are amazing lenses for general purpose photography, though, and they are every photographer’s dream.
+They all cost between $1,500 and $2,000, and sometimes more.
+These are amazing lenses for general-purpose photography, though, and they are every photographer’s dream.

 10. Nikon/Canon/Sony 70-200mm f/2.8 DSLR lenses

-We listed a couple great 70-200mm f/2.8 lenses above, but going with your camera manufacturer’s version tends to offer improved quality and support.
+We listed a couple of great 70-200mm f/2.8 lenses above, but going with your camera manufacturer’s version tends to offer improved quality and support.
 Canon, Nikon, Sony, and other brands offer their versions of this lens, and they tend to cost over $2,000.
 Serious photographers won’t mind the investment, though.

-Now you are ready to pack your bag with a worthy arsenal of the best DSLR lenses to take on your photographic adventures.
+Now you are ready to pack your bag with a worthy collection of the best DSLR lenses to take on your photographic adventures.
 Regardless of your shooting needs, this list should get you started in the right direction.